Cold Agglutinin Test

 Clinical Background:

-Requested under haematological consultant guidance.
-More specialised investigations such as Cold Agglutinin Titre, DAT and Donath-Landsteiner may be associated with the initial Cold Agglutinin test.
+Requested under Haematology Consultant guidance.
+More specialised investigations such as Cold Agglutinin Titre and thermal amplitude, DAT and Donath-Landsteiner may be associated with the initial Cold Agglutinin test.
 Cold agglutinins are autoantibodies that react with antigens on the red blood cell surface.
 They may induce complement-mediated haemolysis and agglutination (clumping) of red cells.
 Cold agglutinins exert their pathological effects via haemolysis and red cell destruction in the reticuloendothelial system, predominantly in the liver, or by agglutination of red cells in peripheral cold-exposed vessels leading to vaso-occlusion.
 Cold agglutinins derive their name from the fact that they show maximal activity at temperatures lower than normal body temperature.
 They are present in low titres in healthy individuals, but may be associated with a range of disease states.
 The cold agglutinin-induced diseases are classified into primary or idiopathic form, and secondary form, caused by the existence of an underlying disease state.
 Primary cold agglutinins are monoclonal; secondary ones may be either polyclonal or monoclonal.
 Cold agglutinins are not responsible for episodes of haemolysis of transfused red blood cells (Transfusion Reaction) or for episodes of haemolytic disease of the fetus and newborn (HDFN).
 The cold agglutinin test is performed to detect the presence of cold reacting antibodies in blood.
 If detected using a screen at 1/32 dilution an extended cold agglutinin titre will be performed.

 Test Details